Jerusalem, the Tiny City the World Knows

 Introduction of Jerusalem's Destruction

-How you ever been slightly curious about what happened to those, both Jews and Gentiles, within Jerusalem when the destruction of God’s footstool by the Roman Legions ensued?
-The writers of the New Covenant failed to mention the destruction, including both Luke and Paul who obviously wrote after 70 A.D.
-However, a number of historians of the period did take time to write on the destruction and from these, we will inform you of what happened.
+I find it curious that the writers of the New Covenant failed to mention the destruction, including both Luke, John, and Paul.
+They wrote after 65 A.D.
+However, several historians of the period did take time to write on the destruction, and from these, we will inform you of what happened.

-The Roman Legions Commander
+The Roman Legions Commander Titus

-Vespasian, the Roman Emperor from 69 to 79 A.D., was ordered by the then Emperor Nero to attack and take over the city of Jerusalem and the entire area of Judah.
+Vespasian, the Roman Emperor from 69 to 79 A.D., was ordered by the then Emperor Nero to attack and take over the city of Jerusalem and the entire area Judah.

-Vespasian and his General son Titus succeeded in Judah, Galilee but not Jerusalem.
+Vespasian and his General son Titus succeeded in Judah and Galilee but not Jerusalem.
 Galilee was now under Roman control.
-Shortly after Vespasian and Titus took control of Judah and started their siege of Jerusalem Nero passes in June of 68 A.D. and leaves Rome in a shambles.
+Shortly after Vespasian and Titus took control of Judah and started their siege of Jerusalem, Nero passes in June of 68 A.D. and leaves Rome in a shambles.

 Anarchy and civil war ensued after his death.
-One of Nero’s associates Galba takes over immediate rulership and is murdered by January of 69 A.D.
-Ortho is next but he is defeated and commits suicide by 16 April of 69 A.D.
-Next is Vitellius but he is murdered by his own troops by 20 December 69 A.D.
+One of Nero’s associates, Galba, takes over immediate rulership and is murdered by January of 69 A.D.
+Ortho is next.
+Still, he is defeated and commits suicide by 16 April of 69 A.D.
+Next is Vitellius, but he is murdered by his troops by 20 December 69 A.D.

 Would you have wanted to be Emperor of Rome?
-With all the turmoil in Rome and the Roman Empire at stake, Vespasian is encouraged by his own troops to take over leadership in Rome and assumes the Emperor position in late December 69 A.D.
+With all the turmoil in Rome and the Roman Empire at stake, Vespasian is encouraged by his troops to take over leadership in Rome and assumes the Emperor position in late December 69 A.D.

-Those within the walls of Jerusalem especially the very young and old begin to starve due to the lack of incoming supplies.
-Atrophy of the troops and those within Jerusalem sets in from the inactivity.
+Those within the walls of Jerusalem - especially the very young and old - begin to starve due to the lack of incoming supplies on which they depended.
+Atrophy of the troops and those within Jerusalem set in from the inactivity.
 (Josephus, Wars, VI, vi, 1)

 The Romans under Titus Attack Jerusalem